 - How long does it take from paying our suppliers for the materials to extracting cash from the customers?

-Your bookkeeper, accountant, accounting software and even spreadsheets can help you anticipate inflows and outflows of money over a period of time.
-Its important to start measuring the key metrics now.
+Your bookkeeper, accountant, accounting software, and even spreadsheets can help you anticipate inflows and outflows of money over some time.
+It’s important to start measuring the key metrics now.

 How To Fix Cash Flow Problem In Your Business – 5 Tips

-Now that you have a fair idea about cash flow basics, lets see how you are find solutions to cash flow problems:
+Now that you have a fair idea about cash flow basics, let’s see how you are finding solutions to cash flow problems:

 1) Short-Term Financing